franzmelchiori/alyvix-doc/test_case_building/system_keywords.rst

     +-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-----------------------------------+

 .. note::
     Points must be in **Line Protocol format for InfluxDB** to successfully parse and write points.
 A single line of Line Protocol represents one data point in InfluxDB.
-It informs InfluxDB of the point’s measurement, tag set, field set, and timestamp.
+It informs InfluxDB of the point's measurement, tag set, field set, and timestamp.
 The code block above shows a sample of Line Protocol and breaks it into its individual components.

 .. _system_keywords-performance_keywords-rename_perfdata: